beb3k/Project-2/README.md

 This feature was also one-hot encoded

-* Third, the value of 'fraud_risk' is mapped to every 'zip'.
+* Third, the value of 'fraud_risk' was mapped to every 'zip'.
 It was initially done on the 'zip_profile' datarame and then assigned to the original dataframe 'df'

 ```
 # Mapping 'fraud_risk' untuk setiap 'zip' di dataframe 'zip_profile'